DanielCardonaRojas/verify/README.md

 A fp inspired validation DSL.
 For Dart and Flutter projects.

-## Requirements

-The implementation of Verify relies heavily on dart extension methods, which are available for Dart versions >= 2.6

 ## Features

 - Completely extensible (create your own combinators, validator primitives, etc)
 - Flexible Verify is an extension based API (There is not single class created its all pure functions)
-- Customizable (Define you own error types) organize validators how ever you want
+- Customizable (Define you own error types if required) organize validators how ever you want
 - Bloc friendly (See [examples](https://github.com/DanielCardonaRojas/verify/tree/master/example) for a concrete implementation)
+- Null safe (as a prerelease)

 ## Usage